KSanthanesh/Yoga-Mindfulness/README.md

 I have used warm and light colours to create pleasant experience for those people to viewing this website.

 ## Technologies Used
-- HTML

-- CSS
-- GitHub
+- HTML-used for to create the website.
+- CSS- used for style the website.
--to save the project code and host the live project.
+- GitHub- to save the project code and host the live project.
-- GitPod
-- Bootstrap
-- Google Fonts
+- GitPod- is an open source platform for automated and ready-to-code.
+- Bootstrap- used for Quick and responsive design.
+- Google Fonts-used for the website looks more beautiful,fast and great typography
-- Font Awesome - icons used throughout the site
+- Font Awesome - icons used throughout the site.
-- Responsive design - To generate the mockup image
+- Responsive design - To generate the mockup image.

 ## Testing
 - W3 Markup Validation Service